KopterBuzz/NOBlackBox/README.md

 This is a mod project that makes it possible to record your game sessions and review/analyse them using [Tacview](https://www.tacview.net/).

-For installation guide, please see the [installation guide](./INSTALL.md).
+For Installation and Usage Guide, please see the [installation guide](./INSTALL.md).

 For general discussion & chat, please join us on the [Nuclear Option Discord](https://discord.gg/nuclear-option-909034158205059082).